kousikr26/quick-reply/README.md

 Web Whatsapp has no default shortcuts for replying to messages and using the mouse is too much of a pain

-This extension repurposes keyboard shortcuts for easy reply functionality
+This extension repurposes keyboard shortcuts for easy reply functionality It also adds a emoji bar.
+Alt +<0-9> is each repurposed to an emoji

+Emoji bar (in order from 1 to 0):

+😂❤️🙂😢😏🥺🥳😘😊🤤
 ### Default :
  - **Alt + Q** to reply to a received message (Pressing repeatedly cycles through previous messages in the stack)